-Check out these foods that act as natural laxatives:
+All of these common foods act as natural laxatives:

-7. Lemon.
+8. Lemon.
 The citric acid in real lemon juice helps to stimulate the gut and cleanse the intestines.
 Add a few teaspoons to a glass of water to get some relief.

 9. Baking soda.
 You know how baking soda can clean a counter or unclog a drain?
 It can work in the same way on the gunk in your gut.
-Add a teaspoon to a cup of warm water and drink quickly to get the best result.
+Add a teaspoon to a cup of warm water and drink quickly to get the best results.

 10. Prunes.
 Prune juice has its reputation for good reason.
 Drink one glass a day to help relieve and prevent constipation.

 Just as some foods act as natural laxatives, others can work to make your constipation worse and you may want to avoid them until you get some relief.
-Cut back on the dairy, red meat, processed foods, refined sugars and fried foods until your system is back on track.
+Cut back on dairy, red meat, processed foods, refined sugars and fried foods until your system is back on track.